 Plus…can I replace rabbit with chicken?

-Unlike a lot of game, rabbit has a mild flavour, very similar to chicken.
 In fact, I doubt the majority of people would be able to taste the difference between rabbit and chicken in a finished dish!

 To that end you can certainly substitute chicken for rabbit in this (and any other recipe) should you have trouble sourcing locally shot wild rabbit.

-Older rabbits will have a stronger or gamier flavour than young ones, and the meat will be tougher too.
 Slow cooker rabbit is therefore perfect method for cooking older rabbits as the meat will stay tender and moist throughout.

 It’s a very pure source of protein, as it’s one of the leanest meats available.